 Today, I am a very athletic and coordinated adult, and even more importantly, I am a happy human being.
 I love to leverage my body’s strength and mobility to move in all kinds of ways.
 I’ve learned to use my innate resources– mental, physical, and emotional– to cope with the challenges that arise in all areas of my life.

 My meditation teacher is Yongey Mingyur Rinpoche, and I bring the teachings of Tibetan Buddhism to my classes.
 I am committed to continuing education and critical thinking about modern postural yoga practice and the social justice issues inherent in contemporary wellness culture.
-I believe that we need to care for ourselves but that it is also our work to create a culture of loving-kindness and compassion that expands from within to generate ethical action and liberation for all beings.
+Our self care is incomplete if it comes at the expense of others.

 Laura is a wonderful, knowledgeable and experienced Yogi.
 She has worked to address my weaknesses and enhance my strengths in a way that strikes a careful balance between movement and strengthening technique so as not to cause damage or injury.
 I believe yoga has changed my life.ron, private client, 2018-2020